ElenaKoch-com/ElenaKoch-com.github.io/Cabbage.md

 > - type 2 – brown noise

 **Noise Level** knob
-> tunes the generated noise level in response to the vacuum cleaner output.
+> tunes the generated noise level in response to the device's output.

 **MIX** knob
 > controls the level of effect.